edufarest/microblog/README.md

 To Deploy:

 In the dev machine run deploy.sh.
 This will generate and copy a release to the server, which will then run deploy.sh in the server.
 This script will take care of unpacking and running the server

+HW07 UPDATES:

+ - Password: Users now require a +7 password to register and log in

+ - Welcome Screen: If there is no user logged in, the user will be greeted with the welcome screen which will prompt them to register or log in.
+The user will still be able to look at messages and users, but will not be able to interact with them in any way.
+If there is already an user logged in, they will be redirected to their feed.

+ - HTTPS: The microblog now uses HTTPS.